 The Adventurer Pathway curriculum is carefully planned, highly differentiated and well-resourced to meet the needs of all pupils.
 There is a high degree of personalisation.
 Life-long learning, life skills and future independence are key priorities running through the Adventurer Pathway curriculum and individual student outcomes.
 There is an emphasis on communication, both speaking and in reading and writing, developing social skills, and functional numeracy, as well as working on skills that will help them look after themselves and their homes, stay safe in the community and be able to access local facilities for leisure, fitness and health.

 The Adventurer Pathway starts with the International Primary Curriculum (IPC) as a basis.
-The topic of which changes half termly providing exciting learning opportunities and experiences covering a variety of subjects; English, Mathematics, Science, Technology, RE and MFL.
+The topic of which changes half termly providing exciting learning opportunities and experiences covering a variety of subjects: Literacy, Numeracy, Science, Technology, RE and MFL.
 Younger students are based in school building where every class has their own enclosed outdoor playground area and all have access to Soft Play, trampoline and basket swing, as well as the main playground which can all be used for regular movement breaks.

 Older students go on to study the OCR Life and Living Skills course which is a comprehensive range of versatile and adaptable qualifications, with no minimum entry requirements.
-Teachers choose from over 150 bite-sized units across a wide range of skill areas; including literacy, numeracy, ICT, pre-employability, independent living, personal and social skills and community participation.
+Teachers choose from over 150 bite-sized units across a wide range of skill areas.
+This includes literacy, numeracy, ICT, pre-employability, independent living, personal and social skills and community participation.
 There are no mandatory units or barred combinations at any level, allowing for varied personalised learning programmes with a completely flexible structure.

 As students progress they move to the college building where lessons involve more transitions, supported as necessary, from place to place within the college building.
 It is also when students start to gain experience of the wider world.
 We offer: Work experience in nearby businesses and organisations, Jobs within the school and college, Accessing and using different forms of public transport, Work on enterprise projects using our own workshop, horticultural and catering facilities, Increased access to community facilities, such as the library, shops, and the local leisure centre.
 We equip students with the practical skills to get the most out of education, work and everyday life and to help them function more confidently, effectively and independently.